arthi2900/app1/docs/prd.md

 After Principal login, the dashboard displays four main cards:
 - **Academic Management**: Manage academic structure (classes, sections, subjects, student mapping)
 - **Teachers**: Manage teacher accounts and teacher-subject-class-section mapping\n- **Students**: View and manage students\n- **Exams**: Manage exam schedules and approvals

-**UI Language Requirement**: All card titles, labels, and UI text on Principal Dashboard must be displayed in English only.
+\n**UI Language Requirement**: All card titles, labels, and UI text on Principal Dashboard must be displayed in English only.
 Card titles should be 'Academic Management', 'Teachers', 'Students', and 'Exams' (not in Tamil or any other language).

 ### 5.2 Academic Card - Academic Structure Management